dorneanu/roam/content/books/building_a_second_brain.md

 ## Commonplace books {#commonplace-books}

+Before we had _information overload_, the commonplace book was a diary or a journal of _personal_ reflections.
+It become popular in the _Industrial Revolution_ during the 18th and 19th century.
+It was used by people (from the educated class) to understand a "rapidly changing world and their place in society".

 > This practice continues among creatives today.
 Songwriters are known for compiling “hook
 > books” full of lyrics and musical riffs they may want to use in future songs.
 Software
 > engineers build “code libraries” so useful bits of code are easy to access.
 Lawyers keep
 > “case files” with details from past cases they might want to refer to in the future.
 > Marketers and advertisers maintain “swipe files” with examples of compelling ads they
 > might want to draw from

+The _digital_ commonplace book is the _Second Brain_.
+It's a combination of

+-   a study notebook
+-   personal journal
+-   sketchbook (for new ideas)
+-   collection of bookmarks
+-   etc.

+You can use it in different contexts like _work_, _school_, _home_.

+> The practice of keeping personal notes also arose in other countries, such as
+> **biji** in China (roughly translated as “notebook”), which could contain anecdotes,
+> quotations, random musings, literary criticism, short fictional stories, and
+> anything else that a person thought worth recording.
+In Japan, **zuihitsu** (known
+> as “pillow books”) were collections of notebooks used to document a person’s
+> life.

 ## PARA {#para}